-The Board as a whole is responsible for decisions relating to the long-term success of the Company and the way in which their duties have been discharged during the year in terms of the strategic, operational and risk management decisions and these can be found within the Strategic Report on pages 8 to 14.
+The Board as a whole is responsible for decisions relating to the long-term success of the Company and the way in which their duties have been discharged during the year in terms of the strategic, operational and risk management decisions and these can be found within the Strategic Report on pages 7 to 13.

 As set out below and in line with Section 172 of the Companies Act 2006, through engagement the interests and views of the Group's employees and other stakeholders are considered by the Board within its decision-making process as well as the impact they have on the environment, our reputation and the surrounding communities.
-During the year, unless otherwise stated, the principal decision made in the year, impacting its stakeholders, other than routine decisions that are made on a year-on-year basis as part of running the business, was the renewal and increase of its banking facilities, as well as approval to proceed with a tender offer.
-For further details, see page 90.
+Unless otherwise stated, the principal decision made in the year, impacting its stakeholders, other than routine decisions that are made on a year-on-year basis as part of running the business, such as setting the base increase in salaries, were a successful tender to buy back 180,000 of ordinary shares at the tender price of £48 per share and increasing the Group's charitable donations to support the local community in the local Stoke-on-Trent area.
+The Board also made the decision to proceed with obtaining planning for two solar array installations, with a combined power output of 5.3 MW, and, to plant over 500,000 trees as part of its carbon offset scheme.
+Local authority planning permission has now been obtained for all three of these projects.